aumf/files/US_list.md

 Notes:
 - Right-click on a hyperlink to open.
 Clicking directly will cause the current tab to load the link.
+- [Install](https://github.com/internetarchive/wayback-machine-webextension) the official wayback machine browser addon, from archive.org, to aid in any 404 errors.
+I try to fix them myself, but still a good addon to have.
 - A clear documentary record advances a public reckoning that enables professional values and judgment to check disinformation and to counter the authoritarian, anarchist, and populist movement's contempt for facts.
 - Try to convey a sense of understanding of complex matters and history.
 Putting aside misinformed, initial moral outrage in order to learn the facts, nuance and details.